Compare two cars

 Verdict

-Lexus is apparently more reliable, not too much, but just enough.
+Lexus appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Legacy beats the other contender by far, making it the best choice without even considering other things.
-It all continues in the same direction, with Subaru offering somewhat better performance, just enough to call it quicker.
-To make things even better, it consumps less fuel!
+When it comes to performance, both vehicles provide similar experience, so I wouldn't point any of them out.
+Legacy still consumps less fuel, which needs to be taken into consideration.
 All together, there's not much more to say, in this case I wouldn't even consider anything but Subaru.
 In any case that's my personal view, built upon all the data available to me.
 What should decide here though is the way you feel about the two vehicles, and I hope you'll find my guidelines useful in the process.
-In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser™, among more than 12.000 different ones in our database.
+I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser™, among more than 12.000 different ones in our database.